yiyins2/CS320-SU23/labs/lab4A.md

 # Lab 4A: BST & Searching

-1. Share with your group:
+1. Share with your group: *If you had to eat one meal everyday for the rest of your life what would it be?*

 2. Practice graph [search order](./dfs-vs-bfs)